 You can see them in the form fields palette on the right hand side in the form builder:

+The hidden fields should be added to your first form step.
 Once the fields are on the form, save the form and visit:

 yourCampaignionURL.org/node/11/webform-ui (again, the purple bits need changing to match the form in question.